For Jessica Ellis, a senior majoring in biology, every day and every experience during her study abroad in India shaped her.

 Did you know much about India before going abroad?

 I did a lot of research before going abroad.
 I looked at a series of things including images that showed what India and Delhi looked like.
 I also investigated the language.
-At the beginning I knew very little, but I did a whole lot of “googling.”
+In the beginning, I knew very little, but I did a whole lot of “googling.”
 I also had to do a presentation to my parents because they were a bit nervous about it.
 Especially because they were going to help fund the trip, so they wanted to make sure that I was going to be safe.
 It took a lot of research to satisfy my interest and my parents’ concerns.

 Tell us about your program in India.